MTH548/MTH548/docs/_sources/index.rst

 The outcome of your work on each project will be a project report that you will submit for grading.

 Each report will be graded on the A-F scale.
-Extra credit (a grade of A+) will be assigned for an outstanding work.
+Extra credit (a grade of A+) may be assigned for an outstanding work.
 Some projects will require more effort than others.
-To reflect it each project will have a weight of up to 10 points, with 10 points for more work-intensive projects, and fewer points for shorter ones.
+To reflect it, each project will have a weight of up to 10 points, with 10 points for more work-intensive projects, and fewer points for shorter ones.
 The cumulative grade for all reports will be computed by:

-1. converting the letter grade for each report into credits (A = 4.0, A- = 3.67 etc.);
+1. converting the letter grade for each report into credits (A = 4.0, A- = 3.67, B+ = 3.33 etc.);
 2. multiplying credits for each report by the report weight and adding all these products;
 3. dividing the resulting number by the sum of weights for all reports;